Carson-Frost/NFL-Data-Web-Scraping-Pipeline/README.md

 ### Delete MongoDB Collections

-**⚠️ WARNING: This permanently deletes all documents in a collection!**
+**WARNING: This permanently deletes all documents in a collection!**

 ```bash
 # Delete a specific collection